blin/losrs/README.md

 ## Prerequisites

-logseq-srs works with a very narrow subset of Logseq features, at the very least you need to ensure that:
+losrs works with a very narrow subset of Logseq features, at the very least you need to ensure that:
-Logseq graph root where you plan to use logseq-srs is configured with `:export/bullet-indentation :two-spaces` .
+Logseq graph root where you plan to use losrs is configured with `:export/bullet-indentation :two-spaces` .

-To render images in your cards you can use logseq-srs with `--format=sixel`.
+To render images in your cards you can use losrs with `--format=sixel`.

 That format requires: